Trip Report by Darren Edwards – October 2016

 From a young age I have always loved exploring outdoors but it wasn’t until immersing myself in the Viking Circuit that I realised just how lucky I was to be living in a state that had so much to offer.

-I have hiked many times in the Alpine National Park and on most occasions someone would always tell me about the dreaded Viking Circuit.
+I’ve hiked many times in Victoria’s Alpine National Park and on most occasions someone would always tell me about the dreaded Viking Circuit.
 The name alone sounded threatening.
 Intrigued by this apparent nemesis I would often sit at my computer Googling in order to find out just how challenging it would be.
 Accolades such as not for the faint hearted, one of the toughest hikes in the Victorian Alps, The Holy Grail, left me wondering if I had the necessary experience to even consider such a hike.

 Ahhh, why not.
 So the planning and trip preparations began.